 - 7. Kotlin can be deployed for Server-Side Development

 - 9. Kotlin is fully compatible with all Java-based frameworks & libraries

 - 11. In what ways can Kotlin be used?

 - 12. Kotlin Setup

 What is Kotlin?
+Who developed it?

-12 Intresting Facts About Kotlin
+12 Interesting Facts You Must Know About Kotlin

-1. Kotlin is Open-Source
+1. Kotlin is an Open-Source

 4. 100% Interoperability With Java

 The impressive feature of Kotlin is its 100% interoperability with Java.
 This means developers can obtain the codes from Java and Kotlin in the same project.
 Moreover, they can compile both perfectly.
 Post-compilation, it would be difficult to identify which parts are developed in Kotlin or Java.